Once Upon a Time in Hollywood: Bruce Lee

 The film's depiction of Bruce Lee drew criticism.
+In the film, Lee is asked on a film set whether he could defeat Muhammad Ali in a fight, to which he responds that he would "make him a cripple".
+Cliff responds with laughter, causing Lee to challenge him to a fight.
+Although Lee initially kicks Cliff to the ground, Cliff manages to throw Lee into the side of a car.
 Fans and contemporaries of Lee, including his protégé Dan Inosanto, criticized the portrayal.
-Lee's daughter Shannon described the depiction as "an arrogant asshole who was full of hot air" and that "they didn't need to treat him in the way White Hollywood did when he was alive."
+Lee's daughter Shannon described the depiction as "an arrogant asshole who was full of hot air" and that "they didn't need to treat him in the way white Hollywood did when he was alive."
 Lee's student and friend Kareem Abdul-Jabbar, who starred with Lee in Game of Death, stated that Tarantino's portrayal of Lee was "sloppy and somewhat racist".

-Mike Moh, who played Lee, said he was conflicted at first: "Bruce in my mind was literally a God.
+Mike Moh, who played Lee, said he was conflicted at first: "Bruce in my mind was literally a god.
 [He] didn't always have the most affection for stuntmen; he didn't respect all of them."
 He stated, "Tarantino loves Bruce Lee; he reveres him."
 Brad Pitt and stunt coordinator Robert Alonzo objected to an extended version of the fight in which Lee loses.
 According to Lee's friend and The Green Hornet stuntman Gene LeBell, Lee had a reputation for "kicking the shit out of the stuntmen.
 They couldn't convince him that he could go easy and it would still look great on film."
 In the 2018 Bruce Lee: A Life, Lee's biographer Matthew Polly wrote, Lee would jump-kick people on the set.
 According to Lee's co-star Van Williams, it stopped when "He dislocated [a set designer's] jaw."
 Polly continued, "Bruce insisted on close quarters combat.
 The stuntmen hated it."
 Williams said, "[The stuntmen] ... didn't want to work on the show.
 They were tired of getting hurt."
 LeBell was tasked with "calming Bruce down."
-According to Williams, Lee's treatment of stuntmen drove the show's stunt coordinator Bennie Dobbins to want to fight [him].

 Tarantino responded, saying Lee was "kind of an arrogant guy," and that Lee's widow, Linda, wrote in her 1975 book Bruce Lee: The Man Only I Knew that he could beat Muhammad Ali.
-She wrote, "Even the most scathing critics admitted that Bruce's Gung fu was sensational.
+Polly considered this a misquote as Linda only wrote, "Even the most scathing critics admitted that Bruce's Gung fu was sensational.
 One critic wrote, 'Those who watched him would bet on Lee to render Cassius Clay (Ali) senseless if they were put in a room and told anything goes.'"
 In 1972, Lee himself stated: "Everybody says I must fight Ali some day. ...
 Look at my hand.
 That's a little Chinese hand.
 He'd kill me."

 Shannon filed a complaint with the China Film Administration affecting the film's release in China unless alterations were made.
 After Tarantino refused to remove the scene, China cancelled the release of the film on October 18, 2019, one week before its release date there.